·

 With its sweeping views of the Bay Bridge and McCovey Cove, it’s a stunning place to catch a game, grab some good grub, or just soak up the waterfront atmosphere.

-6. Fisherman’s Wharf
+6. Grab Clam Chowder at Fisherman’s Wharf

 I’ll be honest, this lively part of San Francisco’s waterfront is a magnet for tourists and selfie sticks.
-Still, it’s worthwhile to go if only because this area is almost as old as the city itself, established in the mid-1800s by Italians who built up the thriving fishing community.
-Only later did it develop into an entertainment hub and a top San Francisco tourist attraction.
+Still, it’s worthwhile to go if only because this area is almost as old as the city itself.

 Even so, it’s still an active fishing port, too, and when I’m around, I like to grab clam chowder in a sourdough bread bowl or fresh Dungeness crab to take home when it’s in season (usually mid-November to June).